Alizeded/BERP/README.md

 python src/inference_numEstimator.py
 ```

-More details about the evaluation can be found in `inference.yaml` in `configs` directory.
+More details about the inference can be found in `inference.yaml` in `configs` directory.

 After inferencing from the trained model, you can use the following command to inference the room acoustic parameters using SSIR model.